ibm-s390-linux/s390-tools/rust/pvsecret/README.md

 `--flags <FLAGS>`
 <ul>
-Flags for the add-secret request
+Flags for the add-secret request.
     Possible values:
-        - **disable-dump**: Disables host-initiated dumping for the target guest instance
+        - **disable-dump**: Disables host-initiated dumping for the target guest instance.
 </ul>

 `--user-data <FILE>`
 <ul>
 Use the content of FILE as user-data.
-Passes user data defined in <FILE> through the add-secret request to the ultravisor.
+Passes user data defined in FILE through the add-secret request to the ultravisor.
 The user data can be up to 512 bytes of arbitrary data, and the maximum size depends on the size of the user-signing
 key: